Electra Woman and Dyna Girl

-Electra Woman and Dyna Girl is a live action superhero children's television series from 1976 created by Sid and Marty Krofft.
+Electra Woman and Dyna Girl (stylized as ElectraWoman and DynaGirl) is a live action superhero children's television series from 1976 created by Sid and Marty Krofft.
 The series aired 16 episodes in a single season as part of the umbrella series The Krofft Supershow.
 During the second season, it was dropped, along with Dr. Shrinker.
 When later syndicated in the package "Krofft Super Stars" and released on home video, the 16 segments, which were each about 12 minutes long, were combined into eight episodes.

 Premise

 The program followed the crime-fighting exploits of caped superhero Electra Woman (played by Deidre Hall) and her teen sidekick Dyna Girl (Judy Strangis), who worked in their normal lives as reporters for Newsmaker Magazine (the two's surnames were never revealed—just their first names: Lori and Judy, respectively).
 In each episode, the duo dons brightly-colored spandex costumes, in a bright flash of light called an "Electra-Change"; get into the "ElectraCar"; and use an array of technically-advanced gadgets to thwart an eclectic collection of supervillains.
 They were assisted by Frank Heflin (Norman Alden), a scientist who stayed at their "ElectraBase", operating its highly sophisticated "CrimeScope" computer while keeping in continual contact with the pair through their "ElectraComs".